@acidwashed501s

 Contest rules

-• Submit as many photo or video entries as you want!
+• Submit as many entries as you want!

-• All submissions must be taken in the U.P. during the fall within the last two years (2022 and 2023).
-Label the U.P. location of your photo/video in each submission.
+• All submissions must be taken in the U.P. during winter within the last two years with the location labeled.

-• You must read and agree to the U.P.
-Travel Terms & Conditions before submitting your photos and videos.
+• You must agree to the UP Travel Terms & Conditions before submitting your photos and videos.

 What to submit

-• You must identify the U.P. location of your photo/video in each submission.
+• Location of photo/video must be listed in each submission.

-• To keep voting anonymous, only photos without a watermark will be accepted.
+• To keep voting anonymous, only videos without a watermark will be accepted.

 Contest judging

-• UP Travel staff will narrow entries down to the top three photos and top three videos.
+• UP Travel staff will narrow entries down to the top three videos.

 • $150 in gift cards